2426-BingXianXie/Calendars/HW4/out/production/HW4/README.md

 - Executes commands from a text file
 - File must end with exit command
 - Program will display error if file doesn't end with exit

+### GUI Application Mode

+- Starts a GUI-based Calendar Application that users can interact with

 ## Example Commands